SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Resets Ccone's position and rotation to where you currently are.
+Resets Clone's position and rotation to where you currently are.
 Disables **Confirm**.

 If clone is disabled, sets down an anchor which can be used to make the **Mimic** clone spawn at that location right away.